3. Minimum Wage 2018

 Training is 'approved training' if it is formal training that has been agreed in writing by both parties before employment starts, that has a defined structure and objectives that relate to the performance of the employee in their particular job, and training outcomes are assessed and documented.
 More detail is provided in a JACS guide to approved training.

-An hourly rate of £5.39 per hour payable for a maximum period of one year, whilst an employee undertakes approved training at any time within the first two years of a new job.
+An hourly rate of £5.63 per hour is payable for a maximum period of one year, whilst an employee undertakes approved training at any time within the first two years of a new job.

 3. Where accommodation or accommodation and food are provided to employees as part of their employment package, maximum values are attributed to those benefits which can be taken into account when calculating whether an employee has been paid the Minimum Wage.
 Those are known as offsets.
 No other form of benefit (e.g. utilities bills) may be offset against the Minimum Wage.